RedPxnda/RespawnObelisks/README.md

 <details><summary>Obelisk naming</summary>
 Want your obelisk to stand out?
 Simply rename the core in an anvil to change the name displayed above the obelisk.
 <img src="https://i.imgur.com/nl2jlkq.gif">
-P.S.
-Want it to stand out even more?
-Shift+scroll on the top half of the obelisk.
-This will change the obelisk's "theme".
-Ko-fi supporters get access to more of these cool themes!
 </details>

 <details><summary>Soulbound/Obeliskbound enchantment</summary>